SimonCropp/MarkdownSnippets/docs/mdsource/max-width.source.md

 # Max Width

 The Max Width setting is used to control the maximum characters per line of a snippet.
+If any snippet has a line that exceeds the maximum an error will be thrown.

+## Usage

-## Config File
+### Config File

 ```
 {